cwei01/cwei01.github.io/_pages/about.md

 I am currently in the 2nd year of my PhD program at Beihang University, Beijing, supervised by Prof. [Fuzhen Zhuang](https://fuzhenzhuang.github.io/).
-Prior to the PhD study, he received Master degree in Computer Science from Chongqing University of China in 2020, supervised by Prof. [Zhongshi He](https://www.cs.cqu.edu.cn/info/1274/3790.htm).
+Prior to the PhD study, I received Master degree in Computer Science from Chongqing University of China in 2020, supervised by Prof. [Zhongshi He](https://www.cs.cqu.edu.cn/info/1274/3790.htm).
 My research interests includes fairness in machine learning and transfer learning.
 If you are interested in these fields, feel free to reach out for further discussion.

 # Research Interests